dyeosy98/aws-hpc-recipes/recipes/pcs/private_pcs/README.md

 Deploy the [`pcs-private-efs.yaml`](assets/storage/pcs-private-efs.yaml) template to create the EFS file system.
 Parameters include:
    - `NetworkingStackName`: Name of the pcs-private-networking stack from Step 1
-   - `SubnetIds`: Select all the private subnets from the dropdown (EFS will create a mount target in each)
    - `EFSPerformanceMode`: generalPurpose or maxIO
    - `EFSThroughputMode`: bursting or elastic